daveperry84/fridge-notes/README.md

 # Fridge Notes
 A responsive to-do application, built on the MEAN stack.

-Please note that this project is still in development.
+Nb.
+This project is still in development, see wireframe.png and architecture.png.